Note: see session law sections for effective dates.

 (2) reasonably be expected to advance the knowledge and skills of the occupational therapy practitioner;

-(5) be presented by a sponsor who has a mechanism to verify participation and maintains attendance records for three years.
+(4) be presented by a sponsor who has a mechanism to verify participation and maintains attendance records for a minimum of three years.

 (a) The activities in this subdivision qualify for continuing education contact hours if they meet all other requirements of this section.